 Our program's courses are taught by financial service professionals who provide current information in a variety of financial planning areas.
 Individuals who successfully complete our program will fulfill the CFP Board 270 contact hour minimum education requirement and become eligible to sit for the CFP® Certification Exam.

-NOTE: This program begins in Spring Term 2017
+NOTE: This program continues in Spring Term 2018.

 General Principles of Financial Planning 38 Contact Hours